busypeoples/spected/README.md

 ```

-How `userSpec` is applied to every Object key.
+How `UserSpec` is applied to every Object key is not spected specific, but can be freely implemented as needed.

 Spected also accepts a function as an input, i.e. to simulate if a field would contain errors if empty.